-30 Covert Emotional Manipulation Tactics cover manipulation tactics in intimate relationships.
+30 Covert Emotional Manipulation Tactics (2015) covers the manipulation tactics that sociopaths, psychopaths, and male abusers use to control women in intimate relationships.

 - Be aware of abnormally quick escalation of intimacy

 - If you feel worse off and your self-esteem is disappearing, seek support

 Adelyn Birch begins with an important distinction: “normal” manipulation VS pathological manipulation.

 We all play the game of trying to influence each other, but there is a significant difference between pathological manipulators.
 Pathological manipulators have no other way to relate to others and they cannot have a healthy and loving relationship.